Homegear/Homegear-Doc/Homegear-KNX/source/adding_devices.rst

     }

 Parameter ``10`` (Output A, switch) will be mapped to the variable ``STATE`` on channel 1 in Homegear and parameter ``30`` (Output B, switch) to ``STATE`` on channel 2.

+.. note:: If the room name the KNX device is assigned to exists in Homegear (in any language), the device will automatically added to that room.
+Also the name of the KNX device is imported.

 .. _grouped-addresses-2: